Easy Guitar Chords for Beginners – 12 Chords You Need to Know

-Introduction: Have you been wondering which easy guitar chords you should learn first?
-For a beginner, it can be difficult to know what to learn and what to focus on.
-Take a breath and relax, you have come to the right place.
+Have you been wondering which easy guitar chords you should learn first?
+It can be difficult for a beginner to know what to learn and focus on.
+After learning the guitar notes and guitar string names you will want to move on to chords!

-This guide has got you covered with the twelve chords you should learn first.
-These are the most used chords for guitarists in their most basic fingerings to get you started.
+This guide has you covered with the twelve chords you should learn first.
+These are the most common chords for guitarists in their basic fingerings to get you started.

 Getting Started With Finger Numbers

 Before we begin with the chords let’s talk about reading the chord charts.
+To start, learning the finger names and numbers will be essential.
 The left-hand fingers are numbered 1-4 starting with the index finger (#1) to the pinky finger (#4).

 Some advanced players use the thumb quite often.
 For now, it should stay positioned behind the neck.